Can’t travel just yet? You can still enjoy the finest Japanese cuisine on your doorstep with the best omakase sushi restaurants in Hong Kong.

 How to book: reserve online.
 Bookings open at 11am on the first of each month, two months in advance

-Shion, Shop B, UG/F, Winway Building, 50 Wellington Street, Central, Hong Kong, p.
-2311 0007, 中環威靈頓街50號華威大廈UG樓B號舖
+Sushi Shion, Shop B, UG/F, Winway Building, 50 Wellington Street, Central, Hong Kong, p.
+2311 0007

-5. Sushi Shikon
+6. Sushi Shikon

 Awarded three Michelin stars every year since 2014, Sushi Shikon is one of the most celebrated omakase restaurants in Hong Kong.
 It’s founded by Chef Masahiro Yoshitake, owner of the three-Michelin-starred Sushi Yoshitake in Ginza, Tokyo.
-To achieve and ensure the same standard as Sushi Yoshitake, Sushi Shikon’s executive chef, Yoshiharu Kakinuma, works closely with Chef Yoshitake.
+In order to achieve and ensure the same standard as Sushi Yoshitake, Sushi Shikon’s executive chef, Yoshiharu Kakinuma, works closely with Chef Yoshitake.
 Needless to say, they have succeeded – Sushi Shikon is widely acclaimed for its authentic Edomae sushi.
 The restaurant menus vary seasonally and each course is made with premium ingredients, flown in fresh (and daily) from Japan.
 In addition to appetisers, soup, and dessert, lunch at Sushi Shikon features eight pieces of sushi, while dinner includes 10.

 Price: from $2,250 for lunch; from $4,000 for dinner